ibm-cloud-docs/containers/cs_storage_file.md

    ```
    {: pre}

-6. Verify that the file storage was mounted with the NFS version that you specified earlier.
+6. Verify that the {{site.data.keyword.filestorage_short}} was mounted with the NFS version that you specified earlier.
    ```
    mount | grep "nfs" | awk -F" |," '{ print $5, $8 }'
    ```